-2. CONTINUING
+CONTINUING

 - a.
 Determine and resolve issues regarding resource shortages, interagency conflicts, and policy matters. - b.
 Maintain a complete log of actions taken, resource orders, records, and reports. - c.
-Provide for the return of equipment to the parent jurisdiction when it is no longer needed. - d.
-Coordinate Federal firefighting resources if requested. - e.
-Withdraw or re-deploy resources as needed.
+Coordinate federal firefighting resources. - d.
+Withdraw or re-deploy resources as needed, provide for the return of equipment to the parent jurisdiction when it is no longer needed and deobligate personnel and equipment. - e.
+Compile reports of costs incurred during response and submit to the SERT.